 For those audio containers, a header is enough, because PCM audio can be described by just a few parameters, like sampling frequency, bit depth and “endianness”.

-But if the file content is complex to describe, with multiple tracks (audio and video), and variable attributes for each frame (size, role), the file format will need multiple indexes to operate.
+But if the file content is complex to describe, with multiple tracks (audio and video), and variable attributes for each frame — size, duration, role — the video file will need multiple indexes to operate.

 Serious video formats have indexes!

 Imagine that you start watching a video, get bored, and jump to the middle to see what happens next.